Toilet paper orientation: Public opinion

 In various surveys, around 70% of people prefer the over position.
-In a survey of 1,000 Americans, Cottonelle found that "overs" are more likely than "unders" to notice a roll's direction (74 percent), to be annoyed when the direction is "incorrect" (24 percent), and to have flipped the direction at a friend's home (27 percent).
-According to W. C. Privy's Original Bathroom Companion, Number 2, "By more than 4 to 1, older folks prefer to have their toilet paper dispense over the front."
+Based on a survey of 1,000 Americans, Kimberly-Clark (Cottonelle) reported that "overs" are more likely than "unders" to notice a roll's direction (~75 percent), to be annoyed when the direction is "incorrect" (~25 percent), and to have flipped the direction at a friend's home (~30 percent).
 The same claim is made by James Buckley's The Bathroom Companion for people older than 50.
 Toilet paper orientation is sometimes mentioned as a hurdle for married couples.
 The issue may also arise in businesses and public places.
 At the Amundsen–Scott Research Station at the South Pole, complaints have been raised over which way to install toilet paper.
 It is unclear if one orientation is more economical than the other.
-The Centralian Advocate attributes a claim to Planet Green that over saves on paper usage.
+The Orange County Register attributes to Planet Green a claim that over saves on paper usage.